 - There is some evidence that a family history of endometriosis may contribute to your likelihood of developing this disease.
 If you have a mother or sister who is battling endometriosis or has been diagnosed with it, your risk of developing the disease is higher than someone with no family history.

 Review the following Questions to Ask about endometriosis so you're prepared to discuss this important health issue with your health care professional:

-When you perform laparoscopy for endometriosis, are you prepared to treat any disease that you see at that time or do you perform a diagnostic procedure only?
-What surgical approaches do you typically employ to treat endometriosis (for example, ablation, excision, laser, coagulation)?
+- When you perform laparoscopy for endometriosis, are you prepared to treat any disease that you see at that time or do you perform a diagnostic procedure only?
+What surgical approaches do you typically employ to treat endometriosis (for example, ablation, excision, laser, ultrasound energy, coagulation)?

 The most widely accepted cause of endometriosis is retrograde menstruation.
-This occurs when tissue from the uterine lining, called endometrial tissue, flows backward through your fallopian tubes while you're menstruating.
+This occurs when tissue from the uterine lining, called endometrial tissue, flows backward through your fallopian tubes while you're menstruating and implants in various sites, most commonly in the pelvis.
 The tissue gets trapped and can't leave the body.

 However, no matter where it is in the body, endometrial tissue still responds to your hormones each month.
 This tissue can become inflamed, bleed and develop into scar tissue.
 When the tissue is attached to organs in the pelvic and abdominal cavities, it may cause severe pain, infertility and other problems.